Sartaglo/tournamentorganizer/README.md

 ## Commands

-Commands are executed by mentioning the bot and then providing the command and any parameters as needed.
+Commands are executed by providing the command and any parameters as needed.

 `,initialize <documentId> <teamSize> <hostCount> <nonHostCount>
 [blacklistedPlayer,...]`